Outside the Gate

 Outside the Gate is the seventh studio album by English post-punk band Killing Joke, released in June 1988 by E.G. via Virgin Records worldwide.
 It was a significant stylistic departure for the band, with complex synthesised (orchestra influenced) arrangements and less prominent guitar.
 Tensions within the band surfaced during pre-production.
-Drummer Paul Ferguson was dismissed at the beginning of the sessions and replaced by a studio musician while bassist Paul Raven took part to the recording but ultimately asked his name to be withdrawn from the credits for major disagreement over artistic content.
+Drummer Paul Ferguson was dismissed at the beginning of the sessions and replaced by a studio musician, while bassist Paul Raven took part in the recording, but ultimately asked his name to be withdrawn from the credits due to a major disagreement over artistic content.
 The lead single was "America".

 Production, sleeve, promotion and aftermath

 In 1987, the band recorded new material written and produced by singer Jaz Coleman and guitarist Geordie Walker.
 The tempos and time signatures of the music were determined using gematria.
 It also featured prominent synthesised instrumentation from Coleman, who was keen to use the symphonic techniques he had learned in his recent classical composition training.

-Paul Ferguson initially attempted to record drums but, according to Coleman, was ejected because he was unable to perform the complex material to the required standard.
+Drummer Paul Ferguson initially attempted to record drums but, according to Coleman, was ejected because he was unable to perform the complex material to the required standard.
 This version of events was later rejected by Paul Raven, who stated: "I know Paul and when he does something he does it properly.
 If it wasn't right he would have stayed there 'til it was".
 Session player Jimmy Copley was brought in to re-record the drums with Jeff Scantlebury for additional percussion.
 Raven departed shortly afterwards and asked for his name to be removed from the album credits, purportedly calling Coleman and Walker "a pair of ego-strokers".
 Multiple overdubs were undertaken after the departure of Ferguson and Raven.

 A picture collage of Coleman and Walker appears on the album sleeve and the pair promoted the album with no other band members.
 In an interview for MTV in the UK, in May 1988, the pair stated their intention to support Outside the Gate with a tour.
 Coleman also stated of the album's new style that they "wanted a more articulate funky powerful rhythm" and that "as long as [he is] alive and as long as Geordie is alive, Killing Joke is alive."

 Ferguson has retrospectively suggested Outside the Gate began as a solo project by Coleman.
 In an interview given in 2016, he stated that costs mounted during production, leading to the record label insisting that the project become a Killing Joke album, though he and Raven did not participate in the writing.